Great-Sun-Group/greatsun-dev/docs/greatsun-dev_configuration.md

 - DJANGO_SECRET
   - create your own unique random string

-- GH_PAT
-  - To get this secret from GitHub:
-    1. Log in to your GitHub account.
-    2. Go to Settings > Developer settings > Personal access tokens.
-    3. Click "Generate new token" and select the necessary scopes (repo, workflow, read:org should be sufficient).
-    4. Copy the generated token and use it as the value for GH_PAT.
-This will technically give the avatar that you connect with access to all your github repos.
-Don't import any into this development container.
-Instead we'll make this environment duplicable to work on other projects and provide them with their own avatar.

 - JWT_SECRET
   - create your own unique random string

 - NEO_4J_LEDGER_SPACE_BOLT_URL
 - NEO_4J_LEDGER_SPACE_PASS
 - NEO_4J_LEDGER_SPACE_USER